Hanlin-Dong/applause-easy/README.md

 If you are a [Valine](https://valine.js.org/) comment module user, you can use the same app with Valine.

+In your app, please create a new Class named 'Applause'.
+Allow anyone to read and write.
+Otherwise, this widget will not work.
+Please add a site url whitelist in order to improve security.

 A clap image is provided in this repository, you should download it and link to it with `img_src`.
 You can use any image with url as you wish.
 A square image is recommended.

 Now, everything is done.
 Enjoy!